TayfunCesur/Moviepedia/README.md

 ### - Any assumptions/comments/notes about any particular decision?
 I faced a few high level problems about Data Binding.
 Both of these issues are still open.
-I'll follow that issue but no idea when it resolves.
+I'll follow that issues but no idea when they resolve.
 You can read Known Issues part to details.

 ### - What would you change if you had more time?
 I must have used the official way that is called [Android Paging Library](https://developer.android.com/topic/libraries/architecture/paging/) to infinite scroll but didn't have any experience and also didn't have much time to research and implement it.
 I'll work on it ASAP.